Dash0 Raises $35 Million Series A to Build the First AI-Native Observability Platform

 at node:internal/main/run_main_module:17:47

-If you feed this straight into the Collector, the receiver will treat each line as its own log entry.
-That's not what you'd want here since the error message and every stack frame belong to the same record.
+If you send this directly to the Collector, the filelog receiver will treat each line as a separate log record.
+That's not what you want, since the error message and every stack frame belong together.

-The fix is to use the multiline configuration, which tells the receiver how to group lines together:
+The fix is to use the multiline configuration, which tells the receiver how to group lines into a single entry:

 yaml